About the Book

 To win in Tax Court you need to know how to present your facts and keep them in, and how to keep your opponent’s facts out.

-You will eventually have to argue the law, but not before you have done battle with the IRS attorneys using the RULES, including:
+You will eventually have to argue the law, but not before you have done battle with the IRS attorneys to determine the facts to which the law will apply.
+In this battle you need to know the following Rules:

 The Federal Rules of Civil Procedure